Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 --------

 The xmgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIE device.
-It consists of one *root* driver, one or more *partition* drivers and one or more *leaf* drivers.
+It consists of one *root* driver, one or more *group* drivers and one or more *leaf* drivers.
 The root and MPF specific leaf drivers are in xmgmt.ko.
-The partition driver and other leaf drivers are in xrt-lib.ko.
+The group driver and other leaf drivers are in xrt-lib.ko.

-The instantiation of specific partition driver or leaf driver is completely data driven based on meta data (mostly in device tree format) found through VSEC capability and inside firmware files, such as xsabin or xclbin file.
-The root driver manages life cycle of multiple partition drivers, which, in turn, manages multiple leaf drivers.
+The instantiation of specific group driver or leaf driver is completely data driven based on meta data (mostly in device tree format) found through VSEC capability and inside firmware files, such as xsabin or xclbin file.
+The root driver manages life cycle of multiple group drivers, which, in turn, manages multiple leaf drivers.
 This allows a single set of driver code to support all kinds of subsystems exposed by different shells.
-The difference among all these subsystems will be handled in leaf drivers with root and partition drivers being part of the infrastructure and provide common services for all leaves found on all platforms.
+The difference among all these subsystems will be handled in leaf drivers with root and group drivers being part of the infrastructure and provide common services for all leaves found on all platforms.